South Korea advances at World Cup after stoppage-time winner - WHIZ News

 They could soon celebrate.

-South Korea advanced to the round of 16 on the tiebreaker of goals scored, pushing Uruguay into third place in a wild finish to Group H on Friday.
+South Korea advanced to the round of 16 on the tiebreaker of goals scored, pushing Uruguay into third place Friday in one of the wildest finishes to a group in the tournament’s history.

 Both teams finished with four points and both had a goal difference of zero, but the Asian team scored four goals compared to Uruguay’s two.